Steaming vegetables - beets and all, as well as boiling, are the simplest methods for cooking vegetables.

 Steaming and boiling are also ideal for the rapid cooking of green vegetables which minimizes their loss of color.

+Boiling will soften vegetables faster and more thoroughly.
 However, with steaming, vegetables are not exposed directly to turbulent water, which helps retain their flavor, color and nutrients.
+That's why most of healthy cooking recipes call for steamed vegetables, rather than boiled.

 Steaming leaves the food tasting exclusively of its cooked self.
 Steaming beets will fill your kitchen with rather strong earthy-sweet aroma of cooked beets.
 But you can easily aromatize the steam by the inclusion of herbs and spices.